Ezz-Eldeen/M.I.A_Phase1_Tasks/README.md

 cd ..:
 > changes dir to the previous dir

+rm / unlink:
+>  Removes files and directories.

 mkdir:
 > Creates a new directory.

+clear:
+> clears the terminal

 ls:
 > Lists files and directories in the current directory.